linux-noah/noah/README.md

 ## LICENSE

-Dual MITL/GPL, for all files without explicit notaiton.
+Dual MITL/GPL, for all files without explicit notation.